The best mountain bike trails in North Carolina

 The Alliance holds regular work parties, socials, board meetings and other events throughout the calendar year.
 Be sure to subscribe to our calendar below to keep up with the latest happenings.

-All Work Parties will begin at 9am.
+Boone Area Cyclists and The Alliance are hosting a Community Trail Day at Rocky Knob Park.
 Pack water and snacks to take with you on the trail.
 Sturdy footwear and work gloves recommended.
 Tools will be provided, and work will end around noon.
-Group ride will follow at 1pm, so don’t forget your bike!

-Dates and work detail subject to change; this post may be revised.
-Any day-of cancellations will be posted on Facebook site, so check there if weather looks questionable.
+Any day-of cancellation will be posted on Facebook site, so check there if weather looks questionable.